Limited Submission Program Guidelines

-In limited submission programs, the sponsor restricts the number of applications or proposals as institution can submit to the agency.
+In limited submission programs, the sponsor restricts the number of applications or proposals an institution can submit to the agency.
 The guidelines for these programs require institutions to screen proposals (including pre-proposals, white papers, concept papers, etc.—list may not be all inclusive) to determine which applications will be submitted for competition.
 The internal deadline for submission of internal proposals will be approximately four to six weeks prior to agency due date.
 PLEASE NOTE: If there is insufficient time for an internal competition to take place, complete proposals will be processed on a first-come, first-served basis.

-For large-scale proposals, such as NSF or NIH, college deans will conduct a technical review several weeks prior to the submission deadline to the sponsor.
+*For large-scale proposals, such as NSF MRI or NSF IGERT, college deans will conduct a technical review several weeks prior to the submission deadline to the sponsor.
 This meeting will be scheduled by the VPR office.
 The deans will call together a team to provide comments on the proposal.
 Each PI will need to provide a two-slide PowerPoint presentation that summarizes the key points of the proposal.
 A copy of the draft text needs to be provided two days prior to the meeting.
 The purpose of this meeting will be to review and assist each PI in submitting the best proposal possible.

 Here is a partial list of current known limited submission opportunities listing Michigan Tech internal deadlines.